Carbon monoxide is a poisonous gas that has no smell or taste. Breathing it in can make you unwell, and it can kill if you're exposed to high levels.

 - loss of consciousness

 Prolonged exposure to carbon monoxide can cause memory problems and difficulty concentrating.
-It can also cause vision loss and hearing loss.

 In rare cases, severe carbon monoxide poisoning can cause Parkinsonism, which is characterised by tremors, stiffness and slow movement.

 Parkinsonism is not the same as Parkinson's disease, which is a degenerative neurological condition linked to ageing.

 Coronary heart disease is another serious condition that can develop as a result of long-term carbon monoxide exposure.